-For more half term Manchester ideas also check out our guide to free family things to do in Manchester.
+For more half term Manchester ideas also check out our guide to free family things to do in Manchester and the North.

 Here are our picks

 October half-term at Quarry Bank, 19 October–1 November 2019, free entry - Visit now